MODELING POLYMER CLAY

 Some people use a box cutter, because we all already have one, but it is uncomfortable, since most of the time you will have to remove the blades, and we can cut ourselves.
 The ideal is to buy rigid blades, there are several types, also with wooden handles.

-In addition to blades there are what are called cutters for polymer clay, which are often used to obtain the shapes for making earrings.
+In addition to blades there are what are called cutters, which are often used to obtain the beautiful shapes we see in polymer clay earrings.